 One DSP may be produced by a university to cover information sharing with multiple PBSAs.
 Although this guide is not aimed at accommodation within the private rented sector, a DSP may also support landlords of HMOs to exercise best practice if they need to share information with a university in urgent situations.

-A best practice example of a university-PBSA data sharing protocol can be found here.
+View a best practice example of a university-PBSA data sharing protocol.